Prom Queen (Lil Wayne song)

 "Prom Queen" is the lead single from Lil Wayne's album, Rebirth.
 The track is produced by Infamous and Andrew "Drew" Correa.
 The song is written by and contains backing vocals from Shanell Woodgett.
 The song made its official debut on January 27, appearing on Lil Wayne's MySpace page.
-The following day, "Prom Queen" was made available for purchase on all online music stores and Lil Wayne performed the single live for the first time during a concert in San Diego, which was streamed live on AT&T’s FREEdom of Choice and Mobile Music Facebook pages that evening.
+The following day, "Prom Queen" was made available for purchase on all online music stores and Lil Wayne performed the single live for the first time during a concert in San Diego, which was streamed live on AT&T's FREEdom of Choice and Mobile Music Facebook pages that evening.
 The song features the Auto-Tune effect.

 Musical style

-"Prom Queen" is a rap song, featuring "mall-metal riffage" and Auto-Tuned vocals.
+"Prom Queen" is a rap rock song, featuring "mall-metal riffage" and Auto-Tuned vocals.
 The song also incorporates elements from emo, grunge and late-'90s rap-rock.

 Music video

 The music video premiered on Jimmy Kimmel Live!.
 The music video is about a young, high schooler Lil Wayne falling in love with a girl at school, but she denies him for someone else when she became prom queen.
 As they both age, Wayne becomes famous, while the girl becomes pregnant with the baby of her boyfriend who has left her.
 Wayne records the song "Prom Queen" as newspaper clippings of his life come up, such as his awards at the 2009 Grammy Awards and the major success of his album Tha Carter III.
 Later, Wayne performs with a Gibson Dark Fire guitar at a concert; Young Money artist Shanell Woodgett, who wrote the song, is also seen together with Wayne.
 During the concert, the girl who shunned Wayne in high school makes her way to the stage.
 When she reaches her hand out, hoping for Wayne to remember her, Wayne does remember her, and what she did to him; as a result, Wayne turns around just as they are about to touch hands, showing the girl how it felt when she did the same to him.
 At the end of the video, Wayne and Shanell are seen at the high school gym; they kiss and leave silently.

 The video also features the members of nu metal band Korn as Wayne's backup band, as well as Young Money artist Shanell Woodgett and her younger sister, Danity Kane member D. Woods.

+The video has directed by Dave Meyers.